-In addition to the \$48.9 million of net excess ADIT noted above; there was \$5.8 million of excess ADIT at December 31, 2017, created by the recognition of Net Operating Loss Carryforward assets (NOLC), discussed below, and related to the implementation of the new federal tax rate of the TCJA, which had not been previously included in utility rates.
+In addition to the \$48.9 million of net excess ADIT noted above, as of December 31, 2018, there was \$2.0 million of remaining excess ADIT created by the recognition of Net Operating Loss Carryforward assets (NOLC), discussed below, and related to the implementation of the new federal tax rate of the TCJA, which had not been previously included in utility rates.
 The Company is recognizing the benefit of this excess ADIT in accordance with the regulatory treatment of excess ADIT for each of jurisdiction.
-In 2018 the Company recognized \$2.4 million of this tax benefit provision due to the turning of book/tax temporary differences associated with this excess ADIT.
-The Company has recognized \$1.4 million in the first nine months of 2019.
-Of the remaining amount, the Company expects to recognize \$0.4 million in the fourth quarter of 2019 and \$1.6 million in 2020, in accordance with regulatory guidance as discussed above.
+As of December 31, 2019 there was \$0.3 million remaining; of which, \$0.2 million was recognized as of March 31, 2020.
+The remaining \$0.1 million will be recognized in 2020.

-In the fourth quarter of 2018 the Company was ordered in D.P.U.
-18-15-E to begin the flowback of excess ADIT to ratepayers starting February 1, 2019.
-The Company complied with the Order and subsequently started flowing back excess ADIT to its Massachusetts ratepayers.
-The Company has not yet received regulatory orders in all of its jurisdictions regarding the flow-back of excess deferred taxes.
-The Company's regulators are expected to issue additional ratemaking guidance in future periods that will determine the final disposition of the re-measurement of regulatory deferred tax balances.
+The Company has received regulatory orders in its Massachusetts and Maine jurisdictions regarding the flow-back of excess deferred income taxes.
+The Company's New Hampshire regulators are expected to issue additional ratemaking guidance in future periods that will determine the final disposition of the re-measurement of regulatory deferred income tax balances.
 At this time, the Company has applied a reasonable interpretation of the TCJA and a reasonable estimate of the regulatory resolution.
 Future clarification of TCJA matters with the Company's regulators may change the amounts estimated.

-Under the Company's Tax Sharing Agreement (the "Agreement") which was approved upon the formation of Unitil as a PUHC; the Company files consolidated Federal and State tax returns and Unitil Corporation and each of its utility operating subsidiaries recognize the results of their operations in its tax returns as if it were a stand-alone taxpayer.
+Under the Company's Tax Sharing Agreement (the "Agreement") which was approved upon the formation of Unitil as a public utility holding company; the Company files consolidated Federal and State tax returns and Unitil Corporation and each of its utility operating subsidiaries recognize the results of their operations in its tax returns as if it were a stand-alone taxpayer.
 The Agreement provides that the Company will account for income taxes in compliance with U.S. GAAP and regulatory accounting principles.
-The Company filed its tax returns for the year ended December 31, 2018 with the Internal Revenue Service in September 2019 and utilized federal NOLC assets of \$5.7 million principally due to pension cost deductions, tax repair deductions, tax depreciation and research and development deductions.
-As of September 30, 2019, the Company had recorded cumulative federal and state NOLC assets of \$11.9 million, on its filed tax returns to offset against taxes payable in future periods.
+The Company filed its tax returns for the year ended December 31, 2018 with the IRS in September 2019 and utilized federal NOLC assets of \$5.7 million principally due to pension cost deductions, tax repair deductions, tax depreciation and research and development deductions.
+For the tax year ended December 31, 2019, the Company used \$3.5 million of the NOLC in calculating the 2019 federal tax provision.
+As of December 31, 2019, the Company had recorded cumulative federal NOLC assets of \$1.6 million to offset against taxes payable in future periods.
 If unused, the Company's NOLC carryforward assets will begin to expire in 2029.
+The Company received \$0.9 million of the Alternative Minimum Tax (AMT) credits in 2019 and will receive \$0.9 million of the AMT credits in 2020 as provided for in the CARES Act.

-In addition, at December 31, 2018, the Company had \$3.1 million of cumulative alternative minimum tax credits, general business tax credit and other state tax credit carryforwards to offset future income taxes payable.
+In addition, at December 31, 2019, the Company had \$1.9 million of cumulative alternative minimum tax credits, general business tax credit and other state tax credit carryforwards to offset future income taxes payable.